canonical/chisel-docs/docs/index.md

 **Chisel** is a developer tool for extracting highly customized and specialized ({{package_slices}}) of Ubuntu packages to create compact, secure software.

-Developers need to be able to create software suited to their specific needs with a reduced attack surface and a small storage footprint.
+Users need to be able to create software suited to their specific needs with a reduced attack surface and a small storage footprint.
 With Chisel, users build a minimal root filesystem by selecting and installing only the necessary slices from the full Ubuntu package set.